peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

     public static string NicknameEnforce(
         string str);

  Checks the validity of a string serving as a "memorable, human-friendly name" for something (see RFC 8266), as opposed to that thing's identity for authentication or authorization purposes (see sec.
 6.1 of that RFC).
 This checking is done using the Nickname profile in RFC 8266.
+Such names are not intended to serve as URIs or file paths (see sec.
+6.1 of that RFC).

     <b>Parameters:</b>

  * <i>str</i>: A string serving as a nickname for something.